4D4J/MedCareApp/README.md

 - Registration of new doctors and patients
 - Patients can book appointments
-- Patients and doctors can manage their schedule
+- Patients and Doctors can consult their data

+## Library
+- Sqlite3 to control the database
+- hashlib to hash passwords
+- datetime to manage dates and hours of an appointment
+- rich to personalize the user interface

+We hope you'll enjoy the app 😁